StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

     A case with restricted visibility still triggers [configured notifications](../../organization/configure-organization/manage-notifications/about-notifications.md), regardless of who can view the case.

 !!! warning "Audit logs behavior"
     The behavior of [audit logs](../../organization/about-audit-logs.md) when visibility is restricted on a case depends on the indexation technology you're using:
     - With JanusGraph, visibility is calculated dynamically.
 When visibility is restricted on a case, all associated audit logs, including those created earlier, immediately become private.
     - With Elasticsearch, visibility is set when the audit log is created.
 When visibility is restricted on a case, existing audit logs remain public.
-If the case becomes accessible again, audit logs created while it had restricted visibility remain private.
+However, if the case becomes accessible again, audit logs created while it had restricted visibility remain private.

 #### Indicators